This site requires JavaScript

 Trump on trial: What to know as case moves toward pivotal witness

 Donald Trump’s hush money trial has seen dramatic testimony this week.
-The case is headed for what may be the most confrontational and legally important moment yet.
+But the most confrontational and legally important moment may be yet to come.

 Israel arms shipment on hold as US weighs new accountability